zenodallavalle/ssm-rank-scraper/README.md

 ## Description

-A simple and **quick** python script to scrape SSM ranking in MS Excel format that can also compute minimum points required for every combination of residency, place and type of contract.
+A simple and **quick** python script to scrape SSM ranking in MS Excel format that can also compute minimum points required and download the number of contracts for each combination of residency, place and type of contract.

 _An universitaly account is required.
 You also need to be signed-up for the SSM test of the year you wish to download the ranking._

-Un semplice e **rapido** script in python per scaricare la graduatoria SSM in formato MS Excel che può anche calcolare i punteggi minimi per accedere a ogni combinazione di specializzazione, sede e tipo di contratto.
+Un semplice e **rapido** script in python per scaricare la graduatoria SSM in formato MS Excel che può anche calcolare i punteggi minimi per accedere e scaricare il numero di contratti disponibili per ogni combinazione di specializzazione, sede e tipo di contratto.

 _Per poter visualizzare la graduatoria è necessario possedere un account universitaly ed essere iscritti al concorso SSM dell'anno di cui si desidera scaricare la graduatoria._